poe-currency-monitor/backend/README.md

 Linting is done with ESLint and formatting with Prettier.

-There are already a set of ESLint rules which includes TypeScript best-practices, the `.eslintrc.js` extends the [`@totominc/eslint-config-typescript`](https://www.npmjs.com/package/@totominc/eslint-config-typescript) configuration.
+There are already a set of ESLint rules which includes TypeScript best-practices.

 ## Deployment